LindySez | Recipes

 Feed your lips, not your hips; only 198 calories and 6 grams of fat!

-As with any recipe, feel free to add your own touches.
+As with any recipe, feel free to add your own personal touches.
 Hard-cooked eggs?
 Sure.
 Black olives?
 My sister says that a potato salad is not a potato salad without black olives, but I like to shake things up so I omit them on occasion.

 One of the things that really gives this salad a kick is mustard.
-It really rounds out the flavors, but is not overwhelming, just a nice note in the background.
+It rounds out the flavors, but is not overwhelming, just a nice note in the background.
 I prefer Dijon, but if you wanted to use plain old yellow, it would work.
 Because yellow mustard has a sharper bite, use 1 tablespoon instead of 2, and then adjust by taste.

 So off to the picnic, in shorts with this potato salad safely in the cooler.
 Do keep it cold (because of the mayo and other dairy) until you are ready to serve.
 Don't want to get anyone sick.